INRToken 24 Hour Volume Hits $21.00 (INRT)

-INRToken (CURRENCY:INRT) traded 4.4% higher against the US dollar during the 1-day period ending at 15:00 PM Eastern on August 13th.
-In the last week, INRToken has traded up 8.1% against the US dollar.
-One INRToken coin can currently be bought for $0.0005 or 0.00000001 BTC on major exchanges.
-INRToken has a total market cap of $115,119.78 and approximately $21.00 worth of INRToken was traded on exchanges in the last 24 hours.
+INRToken (CURRENCY:INRT) traded 0.7% higher against the dollar during the 24 hour period ending at 13:00 PM Eastern on August 14th.
+During the last seven days, INRToken has traded up 7.6% against the dollar.
+One INRToken coin can now be purchased for about $0.0005 or 0.00000001 BTC on major cryptocurrency exchanges.
+INRToken has a market capitalization of $116,180.55 and $21.00 worth of INRToken was traded on exchanges in the last 24 hours.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.